Dolomites Hut to Hut Packing List: What I Actually Pack for Rifugio to Rifugio Hiking

-Best for: Rifugio-to-rifugio hikes in the Dolomites
+Best for: rifugio to rifugio hiking in the Dolomites

 Routes tested: Alta Via 1, Alta Via 2, Palaronda Trek, MADE Trek

-Rifugios provide: Beds, blankets, dinner & breakfast
+Rifugios provide: bed, blankets, dinner, breakfast

 Rifugios are not hotels.
 They are shared mountain huts, often remote, with limited resources and communal sleeping arrangements.

-Here’s what that means for packing:
+Here is what that means for packing.

 - Showers may be limited, timed, or unavailable